 But apps are not a suitable solution for every company.
 What do you focus on then?

 Walmart reduced its overall load time from 7.2 seconds to 2.3 seconds.
 That doesn’t sound too impressive until you understand that around 53% of people bounce off a site that takes longer than three seconds to load.

 By just optimizing photos, changing the fonts, and removing Java blocking, Walmart was able to reduce the load time of the site.
 Did it pay off?
 Considering that conversion rates increased by 2%, it certainly did.

-Nissan took responsive design to the next level by creating an interactive video.
+Nissan took the responsive design to the next level by creating an interactive video.
 If you saw something you liked, a simple tap on the screen would be enough to bring up all the pertinent details.
 The campaign was highly successful with a completion rate of 78% and an engagement rate of 93%.

-Mobile marketing is a powerful tool that offers marketers a range of new approaches that are highly effective both in terms of impact and cost to company.
+Mobile marketing is a powerful tool that offers marketers a range of new approaches that are highly effective both in terms of impact and cost to the company.
 It encompasses a lot more than just apps or optimized websites, though.